jayanzth/intel-ai-hackathon/README.md

 2. **Whisper & Speechbrain**: The call audio undergoes processing using tools like Whisper and Speechbrain.
 These tools are used to perform tasks such as Speech Transription, and Emotion Detection, corresponding to each timestamp.

-3. **Prompt Template and Instructions**: After transcription, the instructions along with the previously generated inferences are compiled into a prompt template for further processing. (**Intel® Neural Chat**)
+3. **Prompt Template and Instructions**: After transcription, the instructions along with the previously generated inferences are compiled into a prompt template for further processing.

 4. **LLM (Neural Chat)**: The prompt template is sent to the LLM (**Intel® Neural Chat**), which processes the given template, making use of the instructions provided earlier.
     <blockquote>